Key Takeaways:

 1. Avoid extra tax being withheld from your payments

-If you are selling to other businesses, an ABN is essential to avoid your customers withholding 47% of any payments to you for failing to present them with your ABN.
+If you're selling to other businesses, an ABN is essential to avoid your customers withholding 47% of any payments to you for failing to present them with your ABN.
 Your customers are obligated to give this money to the tax office under the “no ABN withholding rule”, and you’ll only be eligible to get it back at tax time depending on your personal tax position.
 This is very punishing for most businesses and a great reason to make sure you are trading with an ABN.

 2. Claim tax deductions on business expenses